KubeWatch-Monitoring/KubeWatch/Documentation/usability-test/usability-test_2022.05.23.md

 ### Notification Overview

--   At the bottom of the notification table there is a line which is a little bit confusing because at the top of the table is not a line too.
+-   At the bottom of the notification table there is a line which is a little confusing because at the top of the table is not a line too.

 ### Settings

 -   On this side there is often the world \"Settings\".
-Maybe we can change the name a little bit, but it will not confuse that much.
+Maybe we can change the name a little, but it will not confuse that much.

 ### Edit Dashboard

 -   The oldest and newest datapoint description is not that clear, so a user will not understand what he needs to enter in this two fields.

--   For better usability it will make sense to integreate the *Edit Dashboard* page in the *Dashboard* because when you like to edit a chart you search on the chart page (Dashboard) and not in the navigation bar for this option.
+-   For better usability it will make sense to integrate the *Edit Dashboard* page in the *Dashboard* because when you like to edit a chart you search on the chart page (Dashboard) and not in the navigation bar for this option.

 ### General

--   Make a clear navigation bar to separate them a little bit form the content of the page.
+-   Make a clear navigation bar to separate them a little from the content of the page.

 -   The page headers are not always in the same size.